Farata/angular2typescript/README.md

 The extras directory has several subdirectories.
 Each of those is an Angular CLI project with several sample applications.
 Each of these applications has a bootstrap file with the name that starts with main (see the src directory).

-NOTE: Starting from Angular CLI 1.0 Beta 30, the command to install it looks as follows: npm install -g @angular/cli

-To upgrade existing projects to the latest Angluar CLI version read this blog: https://yakovfain.com/2017/02/05/upgrading-to-the-latest-angular-cli

 To run any of these applications, change into the required directory and run npm install.
 Then modify the property main in the angular-cli.json to point at the bootstrap file you want to run.

 After that, run ng serve and open your browser at localhost:4200.

 Code samples located in the folders http-node-samples and auction require two separate terminal windows: one for running the Node server and another - to bundle and deploy the client.
 In the client dir: npm run build.
 In the server dir: npm run devRestAngular (in auction/server it's npm run startServer).
 Then open your browser at localhost:8000.

 The folder test-weather contains the sample app from chapter 9.
-It requires Angular CLI 1.0.0-beta.32.3 or above.
 To run the tests, ng test.

+*The Angular 4 version of the code samples*

+We started publishing the Angular 4 code samples that are Angular CLI-based projects.
+They are located in the directory extras/Angular_4.